James-S-Santangelo/paper-rcourse/paper.md

 analysis, the use of less capable analysis tools (such as spreadsheet software) is still prevalent among graduate students although these drastically reduce analysis reproducibility, power and efficiency.
-Part of this issue stems from lack of awareness, and part from that students are often required to learn about new tools in isolation and on top of their main research activities.
+Part of this issue stems from lack of awareness, and part from the common requirement of students to learn about new tools in isolation and on top of their main research activities.
 As such, those that do embark on this daunting journey often quit before they can reap the rewards of their efforts.
 Like-minded peers could provide the needed